What is voter registration?

 What’s the registration deadline?

-- To pre-register by mail or at your county auditor’s office, the deadline for your registration to be received in order to vote is 10 days before general elections and 11 days before all other elections.
-Mailed forms should be post-marked 15 days before Election Day.
-You can also register to vote at the polls on Election Day.
+- To register by mail or at your county auditor’s office, the deadline for your registration form to be received is 5 p.m.
+Saturday, October 24.
+Mailed forms should be post-marked Monday, October 19.

 What if I miss the deadline?

-- You can register at the polls on Election Day.
-Bring proof of your identity and residence.
+- You can still vote by registering at your polling place on Election Day.
+Bring proof of your identity and residence (or another to vouch for you).
 (See acceptable forms here.)

 What if I’ve changed my name or moved?